[

 The total price of the subscription

-Description of a service to be purchased (e.g., subscription details, trial access, or premium plan)
+Description of a service to be purchased, including subscription details, trial access, or premium plan

 Frequency of further charges (monthly, weekly, or yearly)

-Ways a cardholder gets notified of any changes to the agreement (e.g., by mail)
+Ways a cardholder gets notified of any changes to the agreement, for example, by mail

 The last four digits of the card used for payment

-Subscription cancellation options (e.g., link to Cancellation policy)
+Subscription cancellation options like the link to Cancellation policy

 Tip